defispartan/lens-frames/README.md

 };
 ```

-The client then sends a transaction request to the user's connected wallet.
-The wallet should prompt the user to sign the transaction and broadcast it to the network.
-The client should then send a POST request to the `post_url` with a signed frame action payload including the transaction hash in the `transactionId` field to which the frame server should respond with a `200 OK` and another frame.
+The client then sends a transaction request to the user's connected wallet, or uses the calldata to generate a signed or dispatched action for Lens protocol actions following instructions [here](#lens-publications-as-frames--open-actions).
+The client should then send a POST request to the `post_url` with a signed frame action payload including the transaction hash in the `actioNResponse` field to which the frame server should respond with a `200 OK` and another frame.

-### Images

-There are a few rules for serving images in `of:frame:image` tags:

-- The size of the image must be < 10 MB.
-- The type of image must be jpg, png or gif.
-- The image source must either be an external resource with content headers or a data URI.

-Clients may resize larger images or crop those that do not fit in their aspect ratio.
-SVG images are not because they can contain scripts and extra work must be done by clients to sanitize them.

-When a frame server receives a POST request:

-- It must respond within 5 seconds.
-- It must respond with a 200 OK and another frame, on a post button click.
-- It must respond with a 302 OK and a Location header, on a post_redirect button click.
-- Any Location header provided must contain a URL that starts with http:// or https://.

-Best Practices:

-- Add timestamps or UUIDs to image urls on subsequent frames to bust caches.
-- Return a frame with a "refresh" button if your response takes > 5 seconds.
-- Sanitize all input received from the user via text inputs.
-- If needed, validate request data according to [Lens Frame Authentication](#lens-frame-authentication)

-### Frame Requests
+## Frame Requests

-When a user clicks a button on a frame, the frame receives a POST request with a payload containing both `untrustedData` and `trustedData`.
-The `untrustedData` contains the raw request payload.
-The `trustedData` contains authentication details that a frame can use to verify the action and/or identity performing the frame action.
+When a user clicks a button on a frame, the frame receives a POST request with the payload format below.
+The payload contains `untrustedData`, containing details of the action taken, and `trustedData`, an EIP-712 signed message from a profile owner or delegated executor used to verify the authenticity of `untrustedData`.

-The schema for Lens frame requests is as follows:

 ```
 {
   clientProtocol: "lens",               // string, authentication protocol that frame server will verify
   untrustedData: {
     profileId: "0x123",                 // string, Lens profile ID performing the action
-    pubId: "0x123-0x1",                 // string, Lens publication ID, profile ID + profile publication index
+    pubId: "0x123-0x1",                 // string, Lens publication ID being interacted with, poster profile ID + publication index
     url: "https://example.com",         // string, the URL of the Frame that was clicked.
 May be different from the URL that the data was posted to.
     unixTimestamp: 123456789,           // number, Unix timestamp in milliseconds
-    buttonIndex: 1,                     // number, the button that was clicked inputText?: "Hello, World!",        // string, input text for the Frame's text input, if present.
-Undefined if no text input field is present state?: "%7B%22counter%22%3A1%7D"   // string, state that was passed from the frame, passed back to the frame, serialized to a string.
-Max 4kB.q
+    buttonIndex: 1,                     // number, the button that was clicked inputText?: "Hello, World!",        // string, optional, input text for the Frame's text input, if present.
+Undefined if no text input field is present deadling?: 123456789,               // number, optional, unix timestamp of signature expiration state?: "%7B%22counter%22%3A1%7D"   // string, optional, state that was passed from the frame, passed back to the frame, serialized to a string.
+Max 4kB.q actionResponse?: "0x"               // string, optional, transaction hash, if executed through tx button },
-  },
   trustedData: {
-    messageBytes: "",                   // string, EIP-712 signed message of request payload or blank string if no action authentication identityToken?: "",                 // string, identity token issued by Lens API to verify user identity and/or perform verification with Lens API from frame server signerType?: "",                    // string, specifies type of signer used to sign typed data from messageBytes: "owner" or "delegatedExecutor" signer?: "",                        // string, address used to sign type data from messageBytes }
+    messageBytes: "",                   // string, EIP-712 signed message of request payload or blank string if action is not authenticated identityToken?: "",                 // string, optional, token issued by Lens API to verify profile identity and/or perform verification with Lens API from frame server signerType?: "",                    // string, optional, specifies type of signer used to sign typed data from messageBytes: "owner" or "delegatedExecutor" signer?: "",                        // string, optional, address used to sign type data from messageBytes }
 }
 ```

-### Authentication
+## Authentication

-TODO - Describe role of typed data vs identity token and how they relate to Lens profiles and delegated executors
-TODO - Detailed explanation of frame request scheme, how to generate and verify
-TODO - Document Lens API, Client SDK, and React SDK methods to generate, sign, and verify typed data

-Authentication of Lens frame requests is performed by the frame server.

-messageBytes: "", // string, EIP-712 signed message of request payload or blank string if no action authentication
-identityToken?: "", // string, identity token issued by Lens API to verify user identity and/or perform verification with Lens API from frame server
-signerType?: "", // string, specifies type of signer used to sign typed data from messageBytes: "owner" or "delegatedExecutor"
-signer?: "", // string, address used to sign type data from messageBytes

-The signed message corresponds to EIP-712 typed data that can be validated using the following signature scheme:
+When a frame server receives a [request](#frame-requests), the server is able to verify that the contents of `untrustedData` are authorized by the associated Lens `profileId` using the steps described here.

+A Lens Profile is an NFT with one owner address and any number of delegated executors, addresses with the ability to execute actions on a profile's behalf.
+Lens frame authentication is based on verifying EIP-712 signed typed data from a profile owner or delegated executor.

 <details>
 <summary>Frame Request EIP-712 Typed Data</summary>

-The typed data format format for signed frame requests is as follows:

 ```
 // EIP-712 domain
 const domain = {
     name: 'Lens Frames',
     version: '1.0.0',
+    chainId: 137,
+    verifyingContract": '0x0000000000000000000000000000000000000000'
 }

 // EIP-712 types